go-gorm/gorm.io/pages/docs/the_generics_way.md

 layout: page
 ---

-GORM has officially introduced support for **Go Generics** in its latest version.
+GORM has officially introduced support for **Go Generics** in its latest version (>= `v1.30.0`).
 This addition significantly enhances usability and type safety while reducing issues such as SQL pollution caused by reusing `gorm.DB` instances.
 Additionally, we've improved the behaviors of `Joins` and `Preload` and incorporated transaction timeout handling to prevent connection pool leaks.

 This update introduces generic APIs in a carefully designed way that maintains full backward compatibility with existing APIs.
 You can freely mix traditional and generic APIs in your projects—just use generics for new code without worrying about compatibility with existing logic or GORM plugins (such as encryption/decryption, sharding, read/write splitting, tracing, etc.).